NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/cases/_index.md

 ###### <span style="color:#005aa7">Fair ML research</span>

 How to resolve this gridlock?
-Researchers in fair machine learning warn not to debate at what correlation rate variables act as predictor variables or not (see [<span style="color:#005aa7">paper</span>](https://arxiv.org/abs/1808.00023)).
+Researchers in fair machine learning warn not to debate at what correlation rate variables act as predictor variables or not (see <a href="https://arxiv.org/abs/1808.00023" target="_blank">paper</a>).
 Instead, researchers advise to examine whether including protected variables in the model hold predictive power.
 If so, researchers frequently advocate to include protected variables in the prediction model such that the role of proxies becomes moot.
 The deliberate use of protected variables might sound counter-intuitive, but it allows to check and correct the algorithmic model for actual discriminatory bias.

 ###### <span style="color:#005aa7"> Deliberation</span>